-- 10. Who is responsible for conducting these biennial reviews?
-A Dean of Students Staff Member & Wellness/AODA Educator with assistance from various campus departments. - 11.
-If requested, has the institution made available, to the Secretary and the public, a copy of each requested item in the drug prevention program and the results of the biennial review?
+10. Who is responsible for conducting these biennial reviews?
+A Dean of Students Staff Member & UHCS Wellness Staff in collaboration with various campus departments.

+11. If requested, has the institution made available, to the Secretary and the public, a copy of each requested item in the drug prevention program and the results of the biennial review?